Stefannieuwenburg/superpy/REPORT.md

 Before this assignment I didn't know what argparse was.
 The video's and documentation were pretty straight forward what i found on the internet so that wasn't really an issue.
-It's nice to know that you can do all kinds of things with argparse. next to this i also make a pizza ordering tool to practice on befor to start whith te project.
+It's nice to know that you can do all kinds of things with argparse. next to this i also make a pizza ordering tool to practice on befor to start whith te project. i have use a internet video voor my basic themplate for this project. this is the link for it http://omgenomics.com/python-command-line-program/ the video link is https://youtu.be/zi-FIG3efag

 # Datetime module